qdrant/landing_page/qdrant-landing/content/documentation/integrations/autogen.md

 # the assistant receives the message and generates a response.
 The response will be sent back to the ragproxyagent for processing.
 # The conversation continues until the termination condition is met, in RetrieveChat, the termination condition when no human-in-loop is no code block detected.
 # With human-in-loop, the conversation will continue until the user says "exit".

+# The query used below is for demonstration.
+It should usually be related to the docs made available to the agent
-code_problem = "How can I use FLAML to perform a classification task and use spark to do parallel training?
-Train 30 seconds and force cancel jobs if time limit is reached." ragproxyagent.initiate_chat(assistant, problem=code_problem)
+code_problem = "How can I use FLAML to perform a classification task?" ragproxyagent.initiate_chat(assistant, problem=code_problem)
 ```